DannyRoberts95/InteractiveGraphicsRepository/02_vectors/05_vectorSubtraction/README.md

 This sketch depicts vector subtraction.

-Vector line is instanciated to the sub function, which return s the length of the line we wish to draw.
+Vector line is instanciated to the sub function, which returns the length of the line we wish to draw.

 ```js